Flat feet (fallen arches)

 - wearing more supportive shoes

 Orthotics are sometimes known as arch supports.
 They can help to manage pain or injury that may come with having flat feet.
+A podiatrist can help you choose the right inserts for your shoes.

-- have someone measure your foot’s length and width
+- Measure your foot's length and width.

 Untreated flat feet can lead to problems with your: